Return to Home

 Alternative DataVariousSentiment analysis, macro factorsVery High

-The effectiveness of an LSTM is also highly dependent on how the trading problem is formulated.
-Instead of predicting the exact future price (a difficult regression task), reframing the problem can lead to more robust models:
+The effectiveness of an LSTM is highly dependent on how the trading problem is formulated.
+Instead of predicting exact future prices (a difficult regression task), reframing the problem can lead to more robust models:

 Comparative Analysis